Biography

 1957

-She wins the Víctor Català Award with the collection of short stories written in exile, under the title Vint-i-dos contes (Twenty-Two Short Stories).
-If the J. Santamaria award encouraged her, the Víctor Català is a definite push to continue writing, which she does.
+Mercè won the Víctor Català Prize for a collection of short stories written in exile, under the title Vint-i-dos contes (Twenty-two Tales), which was published in 1958.
+If the Santamaria Prize was an encouragement, the Víctor Català Prize marked the final push she needed to continue an oeuvre which was now unstoppable.

 1959

-She presents Una mica d'història (A Bit of History) to the Joanot Martorell Award competition, and it is published in 1967 under the title of Jardí vora el mar (Garden by the Sea).
-She writes the short story Rom Negrita (Dark Rum) for Els 7 pecats capitals for 21 short story writers.
-She begins to write Colometa, the future La Plaça del Diamant (Time of the Doves).
+She entered Una mica d’història (A Little Bit of History) in the Joanot Martorell Prize contest and it would be published in 1967 under the title Jardí vora el mar (A Garden by Sea).
+Mercè wrote the short story Rom Negrita (Negrita Rum) for Els 7 pecats capitals vistos per 21 contistes (The Seven Capital Sins as Seen by 21 Short-Story Writers).
+She began to write Colometa, which was destined to become In Diamond Square (La plaça del Diamant).

 1960